-Green Speakers- Each year Rider

-hosts a green speaker who talk on a sustainable issue of their interest or expertise.
-Some past green speakers include:

-Bill Nye, Adrian Grenier, Rosario Dawson,
+Green Speakers- Rider hosts a green speaker who talk on a sustainable issue of their interest or expertise.
+Some past green speakers include: Bill Nye, Adrian Grenier, Rosario Dawson, Erin Brockovich and Tom Szaky.

 Each edition of the Rider News contains a Green Corner article.